GSA/digitalgov.gov/content/authors/jonathan-withington_index.md

 email:

 # Bio — keep it under 50 words
-bio: "Chief, Plain Language Division, U.S. Citizenship and Immigration Services"
+bio: "Jonathan Withington is the Chief, Plain Language Division, at the U.S. Citizenship and Immigration Services."

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: